PPzhen000/MyPocket/README.md

 ## Code of Conduct

-Everyone interacting in the OriginsBestsellers project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/PPzhen000/###/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the OriginsBestsellers project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/PPzhen000/MyPocket/blob/master/CODE_OF_CONDUCT.md).

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...